 A panic attack is a sudden rush of fear and anxiety that seems to come out of nowhere and causes both physical and psychological symptoms.
 The level of fear experienced is unrealistic and completely out of proportion to the events or circumstances that trigger a panic attack.
 Anyone can have a single panic attack, but frequent and ongoing episodes may be a sign of a panic or anxiety disorder that requires treatment.

+People who experience frequent panic attacks will often make lifestyle changes, like trying to avoid events and settings where symptoms are more likely to occur.
+Unfortunately, this can lead them to develop specific phobias, like agoraphobia, and avoid numerous social situations for fear of triggering a panic attack.
 Cognitive-behavioral therapy can help change the way you think and react to situations that create fear.
 Relaxation and mindfulness exercises, such as deep breathing, meditation, yoga, massage, guided imagery, and progressive muscle relaxation, can help reduce the anxiety and stress that can lead to a panic attack.
 Antidepressant and anti-anxiety medications are also used to control symptoms.

 Last updated June 17, 2016.
 Accessed May 4, 2017.

 American Psychiatric Association.
 Understanding Mental Disorders: Your Guide to DSM-5.
 2015.
 American Psychiatric Publishing.